powercodeacademy/phase-3-ar-practice/README.md

 - `Country#winners_circle?` will return `true`
-if the country has more than 50 `olympic_medals`, and `false` if the country has less than 50.
+if the country has more than 50 `olympic_medals`, and `false` if the country has less than 50. - DONE

 - `Country.top_10_medalists` will return an array
-of the 10 countries that won the most olympic medals.
+of the 10 countries that won the most olympic medals. - DONE

 #### Continent